ashishlkhmn48/DIT_Sphere_Files/README.md

   <li>I made few PHP scripts which fetches the NEWS' and UPCOMING EVENTS' content from the DIT University's Webpage</li>
   <li>Once it fetches all the Content of that page :
     <ul>
-      <li>First I updated new details on my server.
+      <li>First I updated new details on my Cloud DB.
       <li>Then I Sent Notification to all the active users i.e. See MYSQL section.
     </ul>
   </li>